 The Export Process

-This full day course covers the key aspects of the export process from a very practical perspective.
+This course covers the key aspects of the export process.
 It is suitable for companies exporting products to overseas markets (it is not relevant for service companies).
-Everyone within an organisation is involved in the export process in some way, however those staff who have a greater responsibility for ensuring that goods are suitable for export markets, shipped correctly and maintaining appropriate records will benefit the most from participation.
+Everyone within an organisation is involved in the export process in some way, sometimes without realising it.
+Staff who have a greater responsibility for ensuring that goods are suitable for export markets, shipped correctly and maintaining appropriate records will benefit the most from participation.

 Content: